What Are the Common Signs of Tree Roots in Your Pipes?

 Once your tree roots enter your pipes, they will continue to grow, slowing the flow of water, eventually resulting in completely blocked pipes and drains.
 Invasive tree roots can also lead to significant pipe damage.

 So, how do you know if your tree roots are secretly plotting against you?
 Read on for more information about identifying tree roots in your pipes and drains and what you can do next.
+If you need help with blocked drains in Melbourne give us a call.

 How Can You Tell If You Have Tree Roots in Your Pipes?